liaoherui/StrainScan/README.md

 ## Usage
-One example about database construction and identification command can be found in "test_run.sh".
+One example about database construction and identification command can be found in "<b>test_run.sh</b>".

 ### Use StrainScan to build your own custom database.<BR/>
   `python StrainScan_build.py -i <Input_Genomes> -d <Database_Dir>`<BR/>